Kinto/kinto/cliquet_docs/api/resource.rst

     When a record is created or modified, the current :term:`user id` **is always added** among the ``write`` principals.

-`Read more about leveraging resource permissions <resource-permissions>`.
+:ref:`Read more about leveraging resource permissions <permissions>`.